2. Open and transparent management of personal information

 - government agencies or other similar entities as required or permitted by law; and

-- our professional advisors, contractors or other service providers whom the Wirrpanda Foundation may engage from time to time to carry out, advise or assist with the carrying out of the functions or activities of the Wirrpanda Foundation.
+- our professional advisors, contractors or other service providers whom the Waalitj Foundation may engage from time to time to carry out, advise or assist with the carrying out of the functions or activities of the Waalitj Foundation.

-The Wirrpanda Foundation will not use your personal information for a secondary purpose unless:
+The Waalitj Foundation will not use your personal information for a secondary purpose unless:

 - you consent to the use or disclosure or you would reasonably expect us to use it for a secondary purpose which is related to the primary purpose;

 - the use or disclosure is required or authorised by law; or

 - the use or disclosure is otherwise permitted by the Privacy Act (for example, as a necessary part of an investigation of suspected unlawful activity).

 We are based in Australia, so your personal information will be processed in Australia.
 However, we may send your personal information to organisations or persons located overseas.
 For example, indirect overseas disclosure of your personal information to third parties overseas may occur as we use Cisco OpenDNS, whose servers may be located overseas in countries including, amongst others, the US and countries in the European Union.
 If we disclose personal information to a third party in a country which does not have equivalent privacy laws to Australia, we will take reasonable steps in the circumstances to ensure that the overseas recipient does not breach the Privacy Act.
 In particular, we will not send your personal information overseas unless either:

 - we reasonably believe that the recipient of the information is subject to a law or binding scheme that has the effect of protecting information in a way that, overall, is at least substantially similar to the way in which the Privacy Act protects personal information and there are mechanisms that you can access to take action to enforce that protection of the law or binding scheme; or

 9. Adoption, use or disclosure of government related identifiers